riccardomassini/INSUBRIA_CTF/web/Cat_Viewer/private/writeup.md

 ```

 ## Exploitation Strategy
-This sanitization can be bypassed in a very simple way:
+This sanitization can be bypassed:

 - **String termination via double escaping**: We can terminate the original string by injecting a backslash followed by a single quote: ```\'``` (backslash + single quote).
 After the server-side replacement, it becomes ```\\'``` (double backslash + single quote), where the first backslash escapes the second one, and the single quote is treated as the actual end of the string literal.